SSTP (Secure Socket Tunnel Protocol) tunnels can be used to connect to the Keenetic router's local network remotely.

 Once the connection is established, put the switch in the 'On' state.

-The same page will also show the status of the connection.
+The same page will also show the connection status.

 SSTP server configuration in Keenetic is described in details in the article 'SSTP VPN server'.